habbababbai/entertainment-tracker/POSTMAN_TESTING.md

-# Postman Testing Guide for New Endpoints
+# Postman Testing Guide

-This guide shows how to test the new authentication endpoints in Postman.
+This guide shows how to test the authentication and watchlist endpoints in Postman.

 ## Base URL